isomerpages/nlb-reference/_launch-directory/Business Kickstarter.md

 <img src="/images/launch-icons/Database-01.png" style="width:500px">

 ### Kick-start your business research:
-- Make an appointment with our Specialist here (link to FormSG)
+- Make an appointment with our Specialist using this [online form](https://go.gov.sg/nlb-launch-consultation)
-- Email us about your business research topics at [ref@nlb.gov.sg](mailto:ref@nlb.gov.sg?subject=Launch%20enquiry)
+- Email us about your business research topics at&nbsp;[ref@nlb.gov.sg](mailto:ref@nlb.gov.sg?subject=Launch%20enquiry)
-- Visit us at any of our Launch sites, where curated information resources are available for browsing or loan:
+- Visit us at our Launch site, where curated information resources are available for browsing or loan:
-	 - Punggol Regional Library, Level 4
+	 - Launch @ Punggol Regional Library, Level 4